 - Making the payment means you'll go over the limit for that type of payment or payment method.
 For example, withdrawing more cash than your daily limit.
 You can find your limits in the Tariff. - Making the payment means you'll use your overdraft.
-We'll only do this if we have good reason to think you won't be able to repay us. - The details you've given us aren't quite right. - We have good reason to think it wasn't you who asked us to do it.
-We might pause it until we've spoken to you first. - We have good reason to think your account is being used for fraud or to break the law. - The payment is to or from a country with a high risk of fraud or financial crime.
-This is to keep you and us safe. - We've asked you for information about you or your account and you haven't provided it. - They involve trading in Cryptocurrency.
+We'll only do this if we have good reason to think you won't be able to repay us. - The details you've given us aren't quite right - We have good reason to think it wasn't you who asked us to do it.
+We might pause it until we've spoken to you first. - We have good reason to think your account is being used for fraud or to break the law. - They involve trading in Cryptocurrency.